a-djebali/smart-web-apps/README.md

         for item in prefs[other]:
             # only score movies a person I haven't seen yet
             if item not in prefs[person] or prefs[person][item]==0:
-                # Similarity * Score
+                # similarity * score
                 totals.setdefault(item,0)
                 totals[item]+=prefs[other][item]*sim
-                # Sum of similarities
+                # sum of similarities
                 simSums.setdefault(item,0)
                 simSums[item]+=sim

-    # Create the normalized list
+    # create the normalized list
     rankings=[(total/simSums[item],item) for item,total in totals.items( )]

-    # Return the sorted list
+    # return the sorted list
     rankings.sort( )
     rankings.reverse( )
     return rankings